0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator-requirements.md

 # Inactive validators

-All validators (active AND inactive) are paying a fee called '_entry fee_' for the _privilege_ of being a validator.
+All validators (active AND inactive) are paying a fee called '_cost to exist_' for the _privilege_ of being a validator.
-The entry fee is 50% of the validator payment, for example, let's assume validator are being paid 20k coins every validator will pay 10k at the begining of the epoch.
+The cost is 50% of the validator payment, for example, let's assume validator are being paid 20k coins every validator will pay 10k at the begining of the epoch.
-Therefore, inactive validators will be paying the entry fee but not receiving the payment for not being active.
+Therefore, inactive validators will be paying the 'cost to exist' fee but not receiving the payment for not being active.

-# Entry fee
+# Cost To Exist

+Validators, whether active or inactive, burn a set amount of coins at the start of the epoch.
+For 0L system burns, a user can set their burn preferences, whether to be a pure burn, or recycle the coins to community wallets.

-The entry fees collected are redistributed to community wallets, hence replacing the autopay mechanism **partially**.
-The community wallets are not receiving an equal pay from these fee.
-Their share is equivalent to the amount validators are giving through their autopay.
-The community wallets receiving the most donations will receive a biggest chunk of the entry fees as additionnal income source.
+If the choice is to send to community wallets, an algorithm is used based on the time-weighted donations to those wallets.
+In practice, community wallets that receive the most donations (autopay or direct) will also receive a greater share of the recycled burns.

+The details are here: https://github.com/OLSF/libra/blob/main/ol/documentation/accounts/match_burn.md